sumehta/question-generation/README.md

 The questions generated will be:
 >What do handheld devices find?

 The original code is a product of the PhD thesis of Michael Heilman.
-The original code is written in Java and other resources can be found [here](http://www.cs.cmu.edu/~ark/mheilman/questions/).
+The original Java code and other resources can be found [here](http://www.cs.cmu.edu/~ark/mheilman/questions/).

 For all Pythonistas out there this repository provides a Python wrapper to simplify the execution of the code above.
 The hardest part of the whole project is setup.
 Yes you heard it right.